 Consultancy and training

-We provide bespoke consultancy, training and retained support to help self-funding charities, foundations and social businesses meet their duty of care, data protection and safeguarding obligations.
+As a social enterprise, we provide bespoke consultancy, training and retained support to help self-funding charities, foundations and social businesses meet their duty of care, data protection and safeguarding obligations.
 Read more

-Cutting across our four programmes are our three holistic security work streams:
+Cutting across our four programmes are our three holistic security workstreams:

 - Safety and security

 Through the above programmes and workstreams we support defenders, collectives and civil society organisations around the world, with a particular focus on the following priority communities:

 - Human rights defenders in the global south

 - Humanitarian aid workers